midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 ***

 A neighbor dragged out her lawn chair around midday and made herself comfortable in the shade of the van, content to watch the pile of garbage grow in the parking lot.
-I couldn’t blame her—watching the roaches flee in all directions was highly entertaining—but Mamá was offended.
+I couldn’t blame her — watching the roaches flee in all directions was highly entertaining — but Mamá was offended.

 We carried out the plan as discussed: I piled salvageable clothing, mail, documents, and purses for Mamá to look through.
 I threw out everything else.
 There was nothing under the bed or in the bureau.
 I stabbed at dark corners with the end of a broom and the dashing of mice made us twitch.